Edit

 Share via

-Announcing the 3-year retirement of AKS on Windows Server current architecture
+Announcing the 3-year retirement of AKS enabled by Azure Arc on Windows Server based platforms

-AKS enabled by Azure Arc uses Azure Arc to create new Kubernetes clusters on Azure Local directly from Azure.
-It enables you to use familiar tools such as the Azure portal, Azure CLI, Azure Resource Manager, and Bicep and Terraform templates to create and manage your Kubernetes clusters running on Azure Local.
-Microsoft continues to focus on delivering consistent user experience for all your AKS clusters.
-To continue ensuring Azure remains the best possible experience with the highest standards of safety and reliability, we are retiring the current architecture of AKS on Windows Server 2019 and AKS on Windows Server 2022 in 3 years, on March 27, 2028.
+Azure Kubernetes Service enabled by Azure Arc (AKS Arc) is a managed Kubernetes service that you can use to deploy and manage containerized applications on-premises, in datacenters, or at edge locations.
+It enables you to use familiar tools such as the Azure portal, Azure CLI, Azure Resource Manager, and Bicep and Terraform templates to create and manage your Kubernetes clusters running on different infrastructure platforms.
+Microsoft continues to focus on delivering consistent user experience for all your AKS Arc clusters.
+To continue ensuring Azure remains the best possible experience with the highest standards of safety and reliability, we are retiring the current architecture of AKS enabled by Azure Arc on all versions of Windows Server, including AKS Arc on Windows Server 2019 and on Windows Server 2022, in 3 years, on March 27, 2028.

-What is AKS on Azure Local?
+What is AKS enabled by Azure Arc on Azure Local?

-AKS on Azure Local uses Azure Arc to create new Kubernetes clusters on Azure Local directly from Azure.
+AKS enabled by Azure Arc on Azure Local uses Azure Arc to create new Kubernetes clusters on Azure Local directly from Azure.
 Since clusters are automatically connected to Azure Arc when they're created, you can use your Microsoft Entra ID for connecting to your clusters from anywhere.
 This ensures your developers and application operators can provision and configure Kubernetes clusters in accordance with company policies.

 The following Kubernetes cluster deployment and management capabilities are available:

-• Pricing: AKS is now included in Azure Local pricing, effective January 2025.
+• Pricing: AKS Arc is now included in Azure Local pricing, effective January 2025.
 This means that you only need to pay for Azure Local.

 • Simplified infrastructure deployment on Azure Local.
 Infrastructure components of AKS Arc like Arc Resource Bridge, Custom Location and the Kubernetes Extension for the AKS Arc operator, are all deployed as part of the Azure Local.
 The whole lifecycle management of AKS Arc infrastructure follows the same approach as the other components on Azure Local.